ruchanimbalkar/countries-app-fall-2025/version-5/writing-your-README.md

 To take a screenshot of a specific portion of the screen, press and hold `Command + Control + Shift + 4`, then drag the crosshair cursor to select the area.
 The screenshot will be automatically copied, so that you can paste it directly into this README.md file.

+## ✨ Features

+What are the features that you implemented in the app?
+For example, list the pages you built and what the user can do on those pages.

-## 🛠️ Technologies Used
+## 🛠️ Tech Stack

-List the tools and languages you used.
-For example:

-- HTML
-- CSS
-- JavaScript
-- React.js
+List the technologies you used, including programming languages, libraries, frameworks, tools, and APIs (such as HTML, CSS, etc.)

 ## 💭 Reflections

 - What did you learn?
+- What are you proud of?
 - What was challenging?
-- What are you proud of?
-- What would you do differently next time?
+- Any future ideas for how you'd continue building the project?

-## 🙌 Acknowledgements
+## 🙌 Credits

-Did anyone help you?
+Did anyone or anything help you?
 Shout out tutorials or teammates with links if possible.